2021 Minneapolis municipal election

 A general election was held in Minneapolis on November 2, 2021.
 Minneapolis's mayor was up for election as well as all the seats on the City Council, the two elected seats on the Board of Estimate and Taxation, and all the seats on the Park and Recreation Board.
 Voters were able to rank up to three candidates for each office in order of preference.
 Additionally, there were three ballot measures on the ballot related to government structure, public safety, and rent control.

 Mayor

 Incumbent Minnesota Democratic–Farmer–Labor Party (DFL) Mayor Jacob Frey sought re-election to a second term among a field of 16 candidates.
 He won with 56% of the vote in the second round of the rank-choice ballot.

 City Council

 All 13 seats on the Minneapolis City Council were up for election.
-Each resident of Minneapolis could elect one city councilor in a single-member district.
+Each resident of Minneapolis could elect one city council member in a single-member district.
 Because of re-districting, members were only elected for a two-year term instead of the usual four-year term.
 The DFL retained their supermajority, winning 12 of the 13 wards and over 85% of total votes cast.
 Cam Gordon, the council's sole Green Party member, lost to newcomer Robin Wonsley Worlobah.
 She became the DSA's first representative elected to the Minneapolis City Council.